 SUMMARY

-Being the only woman in the room isn’t just uncomfortable — it’s physiologically costly.
-Solo status in tech rewires your nervous system, erodes your voice, and creates a particular loneliness that doesn’t have a name in most workplaces.
-If you’ve found yourself waiting for a man to say your idea before agreeing with it, this post is for you.
-Here’s what solo status actually does — AND what actually helps.
+Being the only woman in the room isn’t just uncomfortable.
+It’s physiologically expensive.
+Solo status in tech quietly keeps your nervous system on alert, wears down your voice, and creates a loneliness most workplaces have no name for.
+If you’ve caught yourself waiting for a man to say your idea so you can agree with it, this piece is for you.
+Here’s what solo status actually costs, and what genuinely helps.

 She Started Waiting for a Man to Say Her Idea

-What Solo Status Actually Does to Your Nervous System
+What Solo Status Does to Your Nervous System

 DEFINITION SOLO STATUS STRESS